pyroesp/GBDSO/README.md

 ## TODO

-- ~~Change potentiometer footprint to match BOM list component~~ Potentiometer fits the footprint, so no need to change the footprint.
+- ~~Change potentiometer footprint to match BOM list component~~
+The potentiometer I bought fits the footprint, so no need to change the footprint.
 - Change orientation of potentiometer on PCB so both are the same